 Respecting the subdivision of the urban context, the project organises the site into three parts.

-To the north, the existing garden is preserved.
-The traditional stone wall which encloses the garden has been made higher, to reach the same height of the neighbouring parcels, and it is extended to the interior of our site in order to create a walled orchard.
+To the north, the existing garden enclosed by the traditional stone wall is preserved.
 This garden improves the view from the offices of the northern façade, as well as being an exterior space for the workers to enjoy.

 To the south, the parking is positioned in one of the original parcels, separated by a low wall that conceals the view of the vehicles from the outside, leaving the view of the trees beyond.

-Team: architect group leader Stefano Sbarbati, technical feasibility study Laboratoire de structure I+A, Louis Choulet ingénierie and Matthieu Ecallard
+Technical feasibility study: Laboratoire de structure I+A, Louis Choulet ingénierie and Matthieu Ecallard